Manage your data source - Oracle

 If you're listed in the Users tab of the data source configured within the gateway and the server name and database name match, you see the gateway as an option to use with scheduled refresh.

-You might encounter several errors from Oracle when the naming syntax is either incorrect or not configured properly:
+You might encounter any of several errors from Oracle when the naming syntax is either incorrect or not configured properly:

 - ORA-12154: TNS:could not resolve the connect identifier specified.